-Additional environmental information is such information that is not derived from the LCA, LCI or information modules, but relevant to include in the EPD®, e.g. impact on biodiversity, impact on health, technical life length, maintenance, the final use of product, hazard and risk assessment, preferred waste management option for used products, etc.
+It is possible to added in EPD the additional environmental information.
+Additional environmental information is such information that is not derived from the LCA, LCI or information modules, but relevant to include in the EPD, e.g. impact on biodiversity, impact on health, the final use of product, hazard and risk assessment, preferred waste management option for packaging products, etc. May be included in the EPD: